AdobeDocs/experience-manager-cloud-service.en/help/edge/content-modeling.md

 ## Prerequisites {#prerequisites}

-Projects using AEM Authoring with Edge Delivery Services inherit the majority of mechanics of any other Edge Delivery Services project, independent of the content source or [authoring method.](/help/edge/authoring.md)
+Projects using AEM authoring with Edge Delivery Services inherit the majority of the mechanics of any other Edge Delivery Services project, independent of the content source or [authoring method.](/help/edge/authoring.md)

-Before you begin modeling you content for your project, make sure you first read the following documentation.
+Before you begin modeling content for your project, make sure you first read the following documentation.

 * [Getting Started - Developer Tutorial](/help/edge/developer/tutorial.md)
 * [Markup, Sections, Blocks, and Auto Blocking](/help/edge/developer/markup-sections-blocks.md)